N1teshift/yaga2025sculptures/GUIDE.md

 19. **Template darkice Configuration:** Generates a `darkice.cfg` file from a template, customized with the control node's IP and the sculpture's ID for streaming audio to the server.
 20. **Configure PulseAudio Rate:** If using PulseAudio, it sets the correct default and alternate sample rates in `/etc/pulse/daemon.conf`.
 21. **Configure ALSA for Shared Access:** If using ALSA, it creates an `/etc/asound.conf` file to allow multiple applications to use the audio device simultaneously.
-22. **Create PulseAudio Sink:** If using PulseAudio, it sets up a special "null sink" which is used for routing and monitoring audio within the system.
-23. **Enable PulseAudio TCP Access:** Allows remote monitoring of PulseAudio streams over the network for debugging.

 **5. Service Management:**

-24. **Install systemd Services:** Creates and installs `systemd` service files for `darkice`, `pi-agent`, `player-live` (for live playback), and `player-loop` (for local track playback).
+22. **Install systemd Services:** Creates and installs `systemd` service files for `darkice`, `pi-agent`, `player-live` (for live playback), and `player-loop` (for local track playback).
 This allows the applications to run as background services.
-25. **Enable and Start Services:** Enables and starts the `darkice`, `player-live`, `player-loop`, and `pi-agent` services so they launch on boot.
+23. **Enable and Start Services:** Enables and starts the `darkice`, `player-live`, `player-loop`, and `pi-agent` services so they launch on boot.
-26. **Disable player-loop by Default:** Immediately disables and stops the `player-loop` service, as it's only intended to be activated on demand by the `pi-agent`.
+24. **Disable player-loop by Default:** Immediately disables and stops the `player-loop` service, as it's only intended to be activated on demand by the `pi-agent`.
+25. **Enable PulseAudio TCP Access:** If using PulseAudio, allows remote monitoring of PulseAudio streams over the network for debugging.
+26. **Remove Old PulseAudio Sink Config:** If using PulseAudio, removes any old `sculpture_sink` configuration from the PulseAudio configuration to ensure a clean setup.
 27. **Ensure pi-agent is Running:** Double-checks that the main `pi-agent` service is started and enabled.
 28. **Grant Sudo Access to pi-agent:** Adds a `sudoers` file that allows the `pi-agent` script to start and stop the other audio-related services without needing a password, enabling autonomous control.

-The playbook handles all the setup, so you don't have to configure each Pi manually.

 # Verify deployment
 ansible sculptures -i edge/ansible/hosts.ini -m ping